Plot: I’ll explain in a second, I promise.

 And, again, it teaches kids that umbrellas are suitable parachute material…and that you should jump off from one floor to another with said umbrella….

-The real lesson comes off like it’s ‘don’t touch anything at a museum’ because she keeps saying that, which, while being a good lesson, didn’t have any consequences…
+The real lesson comes off like it’s ‘Don’t touch anything at a museum’ because she keeps saying that, which, while being a good lesson, didn’t have any consequences…

-Also, the very end makes off like she is super happy she got lost because then she got to see everything she wanted to see and not the boring rocks her dad was trying to show h—You know what?
+Also, the very end makes off like she is super happy she got lost because she got to see everything she wanted to see and not the boring rocks her dad was trying to show h—You know what?
 Screw it.
 This whole series is a terrible idea.
 It has good intentions and some jokes that work, but the structure basically guarantees its failure every time, especially if what parents have been saying about it in regards to monkey-see monkey-do is for real.

 It wasn’t a total wash, because I certainly learned something.
 I can actually enjoy myself while reviewing a preschool show.
 That either makes me a good reviewer or a nitpicky jerk.
 If I choose ‘nitpicky jerk’ can I go on an adventure with my grandma?